 The power of attorney (POA) authorizes another person to sign legal documents and otherwise act on your behalf in the eyes of the law.
 This power, however, does not apply to making changes to a will.
 It ends when you die — or earlier.
 It can never be invoked after your death.
 You can limit the power in scope or to a certain timeframe or event (such as your becoming incapacitated).
 You can also revoke it.
 Whether you’re planning your estate or simply planning ahead, here’s what you need to know when giving or assuming POA.
 If you need more help sussing out the nuances of power of attorney and how it can apply to financial documents and decisions in your life, consider enlisting the help of a financial advisor.

-What Does Power of Attorney Mean?
+Power of Attorney Definition

 A power of attorney, also known as a letter of attorney, is a legal document that you sign to authorize another person to act on your behalf.
 The person who is giving his or her power is known as the principal, the grantor or the donor.
 The person taking on the power is known as the agent or the attorney-in-fact.